Michael Francklin: Death

-On the 8th of November, 1782, while arranging with several of the Indian chiefs, about winter supplies of blankets and clothing, in his office on Granville St., just north of the Army and Navy Depot; he suddenly and without a moment's warning expired in the 62nd year of his age, deeply regretted by every citizen of Halifax.
-He was given a grand public funeral which took place on the nth of November, 1782, and was buried in St. Paul's in a vault at the left of the altar.
-Over 200 Indians followed his coffin to the church, chanting the death song of the MicMacs.
-His funeral and the chanting of the Indians was long remembered in Halifax, and among the stories of the olden time in our city, there was no description more vivid or interesting than the weird wail of the savages, as they at his burial mourned their friend and protector.
+On November 8, 1782, while arranging with several Indian chiefs about winter supplies of blankets and clothing in his office on Granville St., north of the Army and Navy Depot; he suddenly died at the age of 62.
+He was given a grand public funeral which took place the next day and was buried in St. Paul's in a vault at the left of the altar.
+Over 200 Indians followed his coffin to the church, chanting the death song of the Mi'kmaq.

 Legacy

-The Francklin's long made their chief home at Windsor, and were among the most active supporters of the Anglican Church in that town.
-Lieutenant-Governor Francklin gave the land for the parish church (Christ Church) and churchyard at Windsor, and Mrs. Francklin gave, April 28, 1801, an acre of land opposite the church for a parsonage, and in 1815 a complete set of service books, including a handsomely-bound folio Bible, for use in public worship.
+The Francklins long made their chief home at Windsor and were active supporters of the Anglican Church in that town.
+Lieutenant-Governor Francklin gave land for the parish church (Christ Church) and churchyard at Windsor, and Mrs. Francklin gave on April 28, 1801 an acre of land opposite of the church for a parsonage, and in 1815 a complete set of service books, including a handsomely-bound folio Bible, for use in public worship.